Chris Broussard: Michael Jordan & ’86 Bulls would struggle with today’s media climate

 Tweets about this

-TalkBasket Chris Broussard on the Michael Jordan Documentary ‘The Last Dance’ https://t.co/fIDbMxybcw 4 hours ago
+Glenn Kaplan RT @FTFonFS1: "In 1996, it's not even close to the amount of scrutiny that Michael Jordan would get today. ...
+It would've been more diffic… 28 minutes ago

-Ron Bohning Chris Broussard: The reason Michael Jordan was the greatest was because he had the ultimate understanding of how to… https://t.co/6DGqrekxa3 9 hours ago
+Lester Freamon.
+Chris Broussard on the Michael Jordan Documentary 'The Last Dance' https://t.co/1s53pkQGCc via @YouTube6 hours ago